sengopal/sengopal.github.com/content/blog/css-style-guidelines.md

 category=CSS
 author=Senthilkumar Gopal
 type=post
-status=published
+summary=As a web application developer, many a times we fix up on a few rules while creating styling files.
+However, during development the team infers their own understanding of the rules, leading to difficulties in editing and maintaining the CSS files. status=published
 ~~~~~~

-Though there are very detailed guidelines available for maintaining the CSS files, the most commonly used ones which we follow are given below
+As a web application developer, many a times we fix up on a few rules while creating styling files.
+However, during development the team infers their own understanding of the rules, leading to difficulties in editing and maintaining the CSS files.
+Though there are very detailed guidelines available for maintaining the CSS files, the most commonly used ones which we follow are detailed below.

 * [HTML guidelines](#html-guidelines)
 * [Best Practices](#best-practices)